Skip to content

 Why have PASS in my subject area?

 Once the sessions have started, we ask that the academics arrange a debrief for that week and attend a debrief for at least the first 15 minutes.
-A debrief is a weekly meeting scheduled at some point after the PASS session has been delivered where the PASS Leaders, PASS Mentors and the academic contact meet for around 50 minutes to discuss how the PASS session went.
-For academics, it’s also a chance to gain feedback from students on the current teaching and lectures, or even how students are feeling about assignments.
+A debrief is a weekly meeting scheduled following the PASS session.
+PASS Leaders, PASS Mentors, PASS Coordinator, and the academic contact, meet to discuss how the PASS session went.
+For academics, this is a great opportunity to gain weekly feedback from students on the current teaching and lectures, or even how students are feeling about assignments.

 How do I start PASS in my subject area?